orbitmines/archive/projects/_indefinite_future_projects/PENDING (2028+?); Biology.md

 Is there an example of small group of cells having persisting memory to coordinate restructuring, or does most of the found examples favor ..

+##### Ecology
+Modelling complex ecosystems:
+Perhaps it's not sufficient simply to change the ecology of the planet once.
+Seems to me a proper system of monitoring and controlling the ecology of an entire planet would be a future solution to dynamically adjust a planet.
+Taking into account factors of other bodies around the earth when a change of mass has taken place or similar factors not directly relevant.